GLOBAL MARKETS-Stocks slip on virus fears, U.S. yields continue to climb | Business

 GLOBAL MARKETS-Stocks slip on virus fears, U.S. yields continue to climb

-Stocks came off record highs on Monday partly on caution over rising coronavirus cases globally while elevated Treasury yields continued to support the dollar, which touched its highest in two and a half weeks against a basket of peers.
+Stocks came off record highs on Monday partly on caution over rising coronavirus cases globally while elevated Treasury yields continued to support the dollar, which touched its highest since December against a basket of peers.

 Worldwide coronavirus cases surpassed 90 million on Monday, according to a Reuters tally.
 Stocks on Wall Street slipped ahead of the start of an earnings season that arrives with equities at record highs, and as House Democrats introduced an article of impeachment against President Donald Trump.
 Rising coronavirus cases across Europe and China dragged down commodity stocks.

-Expectations of a multitrillion-dollar stimulus plan and the belief the Federal Reserve will not push back on rising interest rates along with new Treasury supply are helping yields rise, said Gennadiy Goldberg, an interest rate strategist at TD Securities in New York.
-Benchmark 10-year notes last fell 7/32 in price to yield 1.129%, from 1.107% late on Friday.
+Expectations of a multitrillion-dollar stimulus plan and the belief the Federal Reserve will not act to counter rising interest rates, along with new Treasury supply are helping yields rise, said Gennadiy Goldberg, an interest rate strategist at TD Securities in New York.
+Benchmark 10-year notes last fell 9/32 in price to yield 1.1358%, from 1.107% late on Friday.

+The spread between the 2-year and 10-year Treasury yield brushed against 100 basis points to hit its steepest since July 2017.
+The climb in yields in turn offered some support to the dollar, which rose to its highest in over two weeks against a basket of currencies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)